rmari/homer/README.md

 `homer_palette.py" in the directory where you launch homer.
 In this file, you can define a color palette as, for example:
 ```
-from PySide.QtCore import Qt
+from PyQt4.QtCore import Qt
-from PySide.QtGui import QColor
+from PyQt4.QtGui import QColor

 color_palette = [ Qt.black, Qt.gray, Qcolor(200,200,200,100), ... ]
 ```